dalibo/ansible-collection-dolibarr/docs/role_configure.md

-# Ansible role dolibarr install
+# Ansible role Dolibarr configure

-An Ansible role dedicated to configure Dolibarr installed on Debian 9 an 10.
+An Ansible role dedicated to configure Dolibarr installed on Debian 10 and 11.

 The idea behind this role is to run the steps required to build a running instance of Dolibarr after installing the source code.